sumimakito/Awesome-qr.js/README.md

 Take a look at the [live demo](https://www.bitcat.cc/webapp/awesome-qr/index.html).

+### Compatibilit, 兼容性

+- Chrome 4 to 57 (Chrome for Android 53)
+- Firefox 3.6 to 52 (Firefox for Android 49)
+- Opera 9 to 43 (Opera Mobile 10 to 37)
+- Safari 4 to TP (iOS Safari 3.2 to 10)
+- Android Browser 3 to 53
+- Edge 12 to 14
+- IE 9 to 11

 ### Examples, 样例

 > Try to scan these QR codes below with your smart phone.